AFI 36-2903: What to Know About Air Force Haircut and Grooming Rules

-Hair will be clean, well-groomed, and neat with only natural hair colors if dyed.
-Hair will not contain an excessive amount of grooming aids, touch eyebrows when groomed or protrude below the front band of properly worn headgear.
-EXCEPTION: Hair may be visible in front of women's flight cap.
+The most basic rule is that your hair must be clean, well-groomed, and neat with only natural hair colors, including dyed hair.
+Additionally, you cannot use an excessive amount of grooming aids, the hair must not touch eyebrows when groomed, and it may not protrude below the front band of properly worn headgear.
+However, it is OK if hair is visible in front of a woman's flight cap.

-Hairnets may be worn as required for safety Made of cotton or a synthetic material; be of a conservative, solid color similar to the individual’s hair color, be strong enough to support and control hair; and contain no metal fasteners.
+You may wear hair ties for safety, but they must be made of cotton or synthetic material; be of a conservative, solid color similar to the individual’s hair color; be strong enough to support and control hair, and contain no metal fasteners.

-Wigs and Hairpieces must be of good quality and fit properly.
-For males, Members must have their medical records documented to wear a wig or hairpiece to cover baldness or disfiguration.
-Other male personnel will not wear wigs or hairpieces.
-When worn, wigs and hairpieces must comply with the same grooming standards for natural hair.
-Wigs and hairpieces will not be worn by personnel engaged in flight line activities.
+Women may wear wigs and hairpieces of good quality and with proper fit, but men must have their medical records documented to wear a wig or hairpiece to cover baldness or disfiguration.
+Wigs and hairpieces must comply with the same grooming standards for natural hair and they may not be worn by personnel engaged in flight line activities.

-Hair style will have a tapered appearance on both sides and back, both with and without headgear.
+Hairstyles for men must have a tapered appearance on both sides and back, both with and without headgear.
 A tapered appearance is one that when viewed from any angle outlines the individual’s hair so that it conforms to the shape of the head, curving inward to the natural termination point.
-Block cut permitted with tapered appearance.
+Block cut is permitted with tapered appearance.

-Hair will not be worn in an extreme or fad style or in such a way that exceeds length or bulk standards or violates safety requirements.
-Will not touch the ears and only closely cut or shaved hair on the back of the neck may touch the collar.
-Will not exceed 1 1/4 inches in bulk, regardless of length and not exceed 1/4 inch at the natural termination point.
-Will not contain or have any visible foreign items attached to it.
+The Air Force prohibits men from wearing their hair in what it deems to be extreme or fad hairstyles, particularly in such a way that exceeds length or bulk standards or violates safety requirements.
+Hair cannot touch the ears, and only closely cut or shaved hair on the back of the neck may touch the collar.
+It may not exceed 1.25 inches in bulk—regardless of length—and may not exceed 0.25 inch at the natural termination point.
+Hair cannot have any visible foreign items attached to it.

-Hair will be styled to present a professional appearance.
-Plain and conservative pins, combs, headbands, elastic bands, and barrettes similar to the individual’s hair color permitted to keep hair in place.
+Women must wear hairstyles that present a professional appearance.
+You may wear plain and conservative pins, combs, headbands, elastic bands, and barrettes similar to the individual’s hair color.

-Hair will not be worn in an extreme or fad style or violate safety requirements.
-Will not extend in length on all sides below an invisible line drawn a parallel to the ground at the bottom edge of the shirt collar at the back of the neck.
-Will not exceed 3 inches in bulk or prevent proper wear of headgear.
-Will not include hair ornaments such as ribbons or jeweled pins.
+Similar to men, hair may not be worn in an extreme or fad style or violate safety requirements.
+The haircut cannot extend in length on all sides below an invisible line drawn a parallel to the ground at the bottom edge of the shirt collar at the back of the neck.
+You may not use ribbons or jeweled pins.